BSX — Boston Scientific Corporation

 2. Strategic Updates and Business Highlights

-- U.S. Growth: 11% organic growth, with double-digit growth in five out of eight business units.
+- U.S. Growth: 11% with double-digit growth in five out of eight business units.

-- Acquisitions: Closed the acquisition of Valencia Technologies and expects the Penumbra acquisition to close in the second half of 2026.
+- Acquisitions: Completed acquisition of Valencia Technologies and anticipate closing the Penumbra deal in the second half of 2026.

 3. Forward Guidance and Outlook